renabracha/Bitcoin-analyzer-prompt-demo/README.md

 * Groq for providing me free access to their API key and thereby allowing me to gain hands-on experience in making API calls without having to constantly worry about token limits.

 ## Abstract
-The project showcases how well-crafted prompting is sufficient to build a Web app that analyses real-time historical Bitcoin prices and advises you whether or not to buy, with no need to build an Agent with heavy programming.
+This project demonstrates that well-crafted prompting alone can be sufficient to build a web application that analyzes real-time Bitcoin price data and provides basic investment advice — all without the need for complex programming or agent frameworks.

 ## Development Notes
-* Streamlit made the building of a Web app simple.
-I could ready a Web app interface with a few lines of fairly intuitive code.
+* **Streamlit** made web app development straightforward.
+With just a few lines of intuitive Python code, I was able to create a functional user interface.
-* This is the first project in which I pulled live data using an API key.
-I was pleasantly surprised how uncomplicated it was.
+* This was my first time pulling live data using an API key.
+I was pleasantly surprised by how simple the process turned out to be.

 ## Challenges
-Finding a free API key was the part that took the longest while working in this project.
-The data on Bitcoin prices is being pulled from Coin Paprika using a free API.
-While I wished I could receive a 7-day backlog to date, I could only get two figures from the last 24-hour period, which was extremely liming.
-Increasing the volume of data that can be fed into the model will obviously improve the quality of its output.
-The purpose of the project, however, was to serve as a proof of concept demonstrating that prompt engineering can go a long way — and it succeeded.
+The most time-consuming part of this project was finding a free API key with suitable data access.
+Bitcoin price data is retrieved from [CoinPaprika](https://coinpaprika.com/) using their free API.
+Unfortunately, the free tier only provides two data points from the last 24 hours, which is quite limiting.
+Ideally, access to a 7-day price history would have allowed for more robust analysis.

+That said, the project still achieved its goal: to prove that prompt engineering can deliver meaningful insight from even minimal data.
+As a proof of concept, it successfully shows how far you can go with lightweight tools and careful design.

 ## Installation
 To run bitcoin_analyzer.py, do the following: